0xB10C/b10g/_posts/2019-07-29-A-list-of-public-feerate-estimator-APIs.md

 ### Blockchair API

 The Blockchair API offers a transaction fee suggestion in **`sat/Byte`** via [`https://api.blockchair.com/bitcoin/stats`](https://api.blockchair.com/bitcoin/stats).
-While their API is publicly available for occasional requests, they require you to get an API key for periodical requests.
+While their API is publicly available for occasional requests, they require an API key for more and periodical requests.
 You can read more about the API [here](https://github.com/Blockchair/Blockchair.Support/blob/master/API.md).
-{: .text-justify}

 {% highlight bash %}
 {